-Learn search power tool Googler to search keywords on Google from Linux terminal.
-Text based search tool works on all Linux distros.
+Learn the search power tool Googler to search keywords on Google from the Linux terminal.
+The text-based search tool works on all Linux distros.

-One of the most visited site by IT person is Google!
-Sample code, syntax, errors, solutions, tutorials, howtos we search all these things on Google everyday.
+One of the most visited sites by IT people is Google!
+Sample code, syntax, errors, solutions, tutorials, howtos we search all these things on Google every day.
 No one knows everything!
 No one can deny that he/she never used Google!
-So its inseparable part of digital life.
+So it’s an inseparable part of digital life.

 In this article, we will walk you through how to Google in Linux terminal.

-Googler is a tool which provides capability to search on Google from Linux terminal.
-We will see how to install Googler and how to use Googler to search from Linux terminal.
+Googler is a tool that provides the capability to search on Google from the Linux terminal.
+We will see how to install Googler and how to use Googler to search from the Linux terminal.

-Googler is command line utility originally started by Henri Hakkinen and now taken forward by Arun Jana.
+Googler is a command-line utility originally started by Henri Hakkinen and now taken forward by Arun Jana.
 Its GIT repo is maintained here.
-When searched, it shows results with title, link and excerpt in terminal window.
+When searched, it shows results with title, link, and excerpt in terminal window.

 How to install Googler

-Googler uses Python and latest release needs Python 3 or later to run.
-Install Python 3 on your system if you dont have it.
+The Googler uses Python and the latest release needs Python 3 or later to run.
+Install Python 3 on your system if you don’t have it.

-After successful package installation you will be able to run
+After a successful package installation, you will be able to run

 How to use Googler